• Skip to primary navigation

 So is it really a vitamin D deficiency OR is it chronic inflammation from infections, and mineral/vitamin deficiencies?

-From my own experience running hair analysis on people from all over the world, it's clear: excess vitamin D3 from supplements have a very negative impact on mineral levels, namely increasing calcium levels, lowering potassium levels[2], and lowering boron levels.
+From running hundreds of hair analyses worldwide, it's clear: excess vitamin D3 from supplements has a strong negative impact on mineral balance - typically raising calcium, and lowering both potassium[2] and boron.
 This resulting mineral pattern can make one feel pretty sluggish.
 Symptoms such as brain fog, fatigue, slow-moving digestion, and blood sugar issues are common.

 The main reason for this is your calcium to potassium level represents your thyroid ratio in hair analysis.
 The thyroid ratio affects how you actually feel.